scallops-cloud/nodejs-basic-course/05-crud-rest-api/exercises/05-03-todo-put-update-all/README.md

 ## Exercise:

 - Update Postman to have PUT method
-- Implment PUT in router using `updateTodo` from model
+- Implement PUT in router using `updateTodo` from model
 - Handle error in case of the todo not found.

 ## Challenge: